riccardoforzan/SE-2021/L01-GoogleKotlinPlayground.md

 You can reference `T` as if it were a normal type.
 The return type for `get()` is `T`, and the parameter to `addItem()` is of type `T`.

-To see more examples: <a href=https://developer.android.com/codelabs/kotlin-bootcamp-generics/#1>Kotlin Bootcamp</a>
+To see more examples: [Kotlin Bootcamp](https://developer.android.com/codelabs/kotlin-bootcamp-generics/#1)

 ___